aman-kumar29/Face-Emotion-Recognition/README.md

 ![emotion_detection](https://github.com/datamagic2020/Emotion_detection_with_CNN/blob/main/emoition_detection.png)

-### Packages need to be installed
+## Packages need to be installed
 - pip install numpy
 - pip install opencv-python
 - pip install keras
 - pip3 install --upgrade tensorflow
 - pip install pillow

-### download FER2013 dataset
-- from below link and put in data folder under your project directory
+## Kaggle Code link
 - https://www.kaggle.com/code/amankumar2004/emotion-detection-recognition

-### Train Emotion detector
-- with all face expression images in the FER2013 Dataset
-- command --> python TranEmotionDetector.py
+## All the folders in the directory:
+1. harcascade-
+2. models- contains the final .json file and model weights we used in our final inference.py and live_emotion_detection.py file. emotion_model.json emotion_model_weights.h5
+4. samples- contains the video we found on internet on which we tested our face recognition and emotion detection on using live_emotion_detection.py file.
+5. face_emotion_recognition.ipynb file if the final jupyter notebook we trained on giving all the details including confusionn matrix and dataset breifing.

 It will take several hours depends on your processor.
-(On i7 processor with 16 GB RAM it took me around 4 hours) after Training , you will find the trained model structure and weights are stored in your project directory. emotion_model.json emotion_model.h5
+(On i7 processor with 16 GB RAM it took me around 4 hours)

-copy these two files create model folder in your project directory and paste it.

-### run your emotion detection test file
-python TestEmotionDetector.py